utmapp/UTM/Documentation/iOSDevelopment.md

 ./scripts/build_utm.sh -p ios -a arm64 -o /path/to/output/directory
 ```

 The built artifact is an unsigned `.xcarchive` which you can use with the package tool (see below).
+Replace `ios` with `ios-tci` to build UTM SE.

 ### Packaging